At UN climate talks, nations blast draft of vague deal on climate cash for developing countries

 “We would like to correct the balance.
 It is completely tilted,” Pakistan delegate Romina Khurshid Alam said.

-Developing nations blasted both rich nations and the presidency with Honduras delegate Malcolm Bryan complaining that the plan was a "completely unbalanced text that doesn’t bring us any closer to a landing ....
-It is high time for developed countries put their numbers on the table.’’

-The EU's climate envoy Wopke Hoekstra called the draft “imbalanced, unworkable, and not acceptable.”
+The European Union’s climate envoy Wopke Hoekstra called the draft “imbalanced, unworkable, and not acceptable.”

 In a statement, the COP29 Presidency stressed that the drafts “are not final.”